 - Find things that really “light a spark” — they’ll seize people’s interest and inspire people

-- Write down everything either on a whiteboard or on paper to make sure you record all ideas discussed; these can be referenced later for future projects or for backup ideas.
+- Write down everything either on a whiteboard, paper, or electronically on your computer to make sure you record all ideas discussed; these can be referenced later for future projects or for backup ideas and even shared for new inspiration on other projects.

 Customer Conversations and Responses